Creme de papaya

 Creme de papaya (Crème de Papaia), also known as papaya mousse, is a Brazilian dessert.
 It was a culinary fad in São Paulo in the 1990s, and became a popular menu item at top restaurants in the city.

 It consists of papaya blended with vanilla ice cream.
 Crème de cassis is usually added, but a non-alcoholic blackcurrant syrup can be substituted.
-It is common to blend the papaya and ice cream, then put into serving dish and pour about an ounce of creme de cassis on the top.
+It is common to blend the papaya and ice cream, then put into serving dish and pour about an ounce of creme de cassis on top.